code-for-canada/omafra-updates/_posts/2020-03-02-First-Month.md

 Over the course of the day, we ran two exercises - the success spectrum, and value proposition framework - sub-dividing our partners into 3 groups to make it easier for everyone to have their voice heard.

-The reception to the event was outstanding, with one of the specialists providing htis tongue-in-cheek commentary, “*I usually don't like anything with sticky notes but this was not a complete waste of my time*”.
+The reception to the event was outstanding, with one of the specialists providing this tongue-in-cheek commentary, “*I usually don't like anything with sticky notes but this was not a complete waste of my time*”.

 His colleagues said it was high praise.
 We’ll take it.